ampster-co/entso-historic-data/README.md

 3. `.env` file with `ENTSOE_API_KEY=YOUR_API_KEY`

 ## Usage

+**You must specify either `--local-time` or `--utc` when running the script.
+If neither is provided, the script will exit with an error.**

 Run the retriever as before.
 The script will automatically use the configuration in `country_config.json` for all country-specific logic.